CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: -p PASSWORD

+    This option can only be used, if using killing option such as -i and --kill options.
     A value followed by the -p option is a password of the **DBA**, and should be entered in the prompt.

 .. option:: -q, --query-exec-info